Biography

 Dylan concentrates his practice in disputes involving real estate, land use, environmental issues, and administrative law.

-His experience includes representing developers and property owners in zoning, permitting, and land-use litigation, including litigation under the Massachusetts state zoning act (chapter 40A), state hazardous-waste laws, wetlands laws, waterways laws, and other federal and state environmental statutes and regulations, as well as handling a wide range of general business litigation.
-Dylan also has experience in product-liability matters, including cases involving consumer products mass torts, in addition to professional-malpractice defense.
+He represents developers and property owners in zoning, permitting, and land-use litigation, including litigation under the Massachusetts Zoning Act (Chapter 40A), state hazardous waste (Chapter 21E), wetlands, and waterways laws (Chapter 91), as well as other federal and state environmental statutes and regulations, as well as handling a wide range of general business litigation.
+His practice also includes general business litigation, product-liability matters, including consumer products mass torts, and professional-malpractice defense.

 Education